Guides

 George’s Street Arcade

 The delightfully bohemian George’s Street Arcade, housed in an elegant Victorian Gothic building, has been a fixture on the Dublin shopping scene since 1881.
 Shops selling vintage clothing, second-hand books, art, jewellery and crafts line the perimeter.
-The centre of the arcade is filled with great gourmet options including Umi Falafel and Simon’s Place for when you need to refuel.
+The centre of the arcade is filled with great gourmet options including Umi Falafel and Loose Canon for when you need to refuel.
 There’s even a resident fortune teller for all your future needs.

 Media captionExplore George's Street Arcade, Ireland's oldest market, right in the heart of the city.